jbernst/IAA_Colubridae_Biogeography/phylogenomic_processing/Lycodon-Stegonotus_Phylogenomics_README_2025.10.01_GItHub.md

 #seed = number
 ```

 You will need to provide the number of sites (numsites) that you made the ASTRAL tree based off of.
 Note that in this tree we are using the stem-Colubroidea fossil calibration from [Smith (2013)](https://doi.org/10.1016/j.jcz.2012.05.006) to set a minimum date of 35.2 million years ago, and used [Burbrink et al.&#39;s (2020)](https://doi.org/10.1093/sysbio/syz062) upper end of the 95% highest posterior density interval for the upper bound.
-I also set a secondary calibration using the 95% HPD from Burbrink et al. (2020) for the MRCA of Colubridae and Natricidae, and another secondary calibration from [Zaher et al.&#39;s (2019)](https://doi.org/10.1371/journal.pone.0216148) study to set a strict date for the *L. davisonii*-*L.batajanensis* node.
+I also set a secondary calibration using the 95% HPD from Burbrink et al. (2020) for the MRCA of Colubridae and Natricidae, and another secondary calibration from [Zaher et al.&#39;s (2019)](https://doi.org/10.1371/journal.pone.0216148) study to set a strict date for the *L. davisonii*-*S.batajanensis* node.
 This script was ran with the *prime* and *thorough* commands first, then I added parameters suggested by *prime*, and then I commented out *prime* and uncommonted the *randomcv* option.
 The output of that run will provide a `cv.out` file, in which the lowest error will give you the recommended smooth value (1000 in this case).
 Finally, after entering the smoothing value, make sure *cvout* and *prime* are commented out (leave the *thorough* command uncommented), and run the analysis to get your dated tree.

 You can easily visualize this with FigTree, or make it look a bit fancier with some R code: